interphased/ryankent.ca/src/lib/content/posts/utilizing-native-html-elements.md

 ## The Details/Summary Disclosure Elements

 Let's say we want to have a panel with a title, and that when clicked it will open to reveal new content, or if was already open then collapse to hide the content.
 This is a common pattern used for across the web, commonly found in FAQ sections.
 There are hundreds of different JS packages that have been created to handle this seemingly simple functionality.
 But the core functionality of this is already possible to do without any additional plugins.
-And in fact, it is natively supported accross all browsers and fully accessible.
+And in fact, it is natively supported across all browsers and fully accessible.

 Feast your eyes on the `<details>` and `<summary>` elements.